wicid-ai/wicid_firmware/docs/BUILD_PROCESS.md

    - Visit: https://circuitpython.org/board/adafruit_feather_esp32s3_4mbflash_2mbpsram/
    - Click "OPEN INSTALLER"
    - Select "Install Bootloader Only" and follow the prompts
-   - After installation completes, you should see an updated `FTHRS3BOOT` drive
+   - After installation completes, press and release the RESET button, and you should see an updated `FTHRS3BOOT` drive

 3. **Install CircuitPython**:
    - While in bootloader mode (indicated by solid green LED and availability of `FTHRS3BOOT` drive)